Reading Time: 8 minutes 🍃

 Once you’ve fertilized your roses in the springtime with coffee grounds, how can you keep roses healthy and beautiful?
 Water them generously at least twice a week, ideally in the morning, and allow your roses large spans of sunlight during the day.

-PruningOpens in a new tab. in the early spring, right before the growing period, will help your rose bushes to develop healthier and more abundant leaves and flowers.
+Pruning in the early spring, right before the growing period, will help your rose bushes to develop healthier and more abundant leaves and flowers.
 Remove any dead or tangled stems, and be sure to prune them in such a way as to allow for maximum light and airflow as the rose sprouts.
 Give your pruned rose bush a slightly rounded shape and account for later seasonal growth.

-Inspect your rose bushes for Japanese beetlesOpens in a new tab., aphids, and other pests that can eat away at your rose’s leaves, and protect the plants with a safe pest repellant.
+Inspect your rose bushes for Japanese beetles, aphids, and other pests that can eat away at your rose’s leaves, and protect the plants with a safe pest repellant.
 Inspect rose bushes daily for the most effective pest prevention.
 Treating your rose bush to MiracleGro once a week can also help it thrive and add some nutrition to the root system.

 As your roses grow the rest of the year, hang on to those grounds!
 You’ll find that various plants enjoy coffee grounds; just because your roses probably won’t need them past springtime doesn’t mean grounds can be used on other plants.